premodelling/infections/README.md

 * built environment, residential housing quality, air quality
 * population density

 It might be quite tricky/difficult to use some variables effectively.
-Some variables might be irrelevant, a modelling & analysis will address this. .
+Some variables might be irrelevant, modelling & analysis will address this.

 <br>